akretion/ooor/README.md

 Installation
 ------------

-You can use OOOR in a standalone (J)Ruby application, or in a Rails application.
+You can use OOOR in a standalone (J)Ruby application, or in a Rails application, it only depends on the activeresource gem.
 For both example we assume that you already started some OpenERP server on localhost, with XML/RPC on port 8069 (default), with a database called 'mybase', with username 'admin' and password 'admin'.